Search within:

 Purpose

-The purpose of this standard is to establish the guidelines for the process of safeguarding sensitive university data from improper disclosure.
+The purpose of this standard is to establish the process of safeguarding sensitive university data from improper disclosure.

 Scope